pglen/pyedpro/README.md

 that I use every day.

  This project is a successor of pyedit, after porting it to GTK3.
-PyEdPro will run anywhere PyGTK can run.
+PyEdPro will run anywhere PyGTK (GObject) can run.

   Working and tested platforms currently are: